ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

 I call this solution the "I'll figure it out later"-solution.
 The main idea was to set aside this problem because other tasks had higher priority, the monorepo wasn't nearly as big as it is now.
-Basically the assets used by a library were put in the assets folder of the application's source directory.
+Basically, the assets used by a library were put in the `assets` folder of the application's source directory.
 This meant that the build of an application would simply include these assets out of the box.
 This is fine for a single application, but as soon as a second application (let's say, neighbourhood-animals-app) was to use this library, it, too, would need a copy of those assets in its source directory.
 A change to one of the assets would also mean that two applications would need this change, which is prone to being forgotten.
-Moreover the image of Karen's cat is nowhere to be found because at this time, no application needs it.
+Moreover, the image of Karen's cat is nowhere to be found because at this time, no application needs it.

 As for the criteria: